WE FREE TREES FOUNDATION

 Become a Partner!

-Interested in partnering, sponsoring, or contributing cargo containers for our modular campuses—have a question, want to collaborate, or ready to support our schools?
+Interested in partnering, sponsoring, or contributing cargo containers for our modular campuses—have a question, want to collaborate, or ready to support our overall work?

 Submit the form below or reach us directly at grow@wftfoundation.org.